ytyulkinaxway/axway-open-docs/content/en/docs/apim_installation/apigtw_install/installation.md

     Enter the local port that the Node Manager uses to manage the gateway instance.
 Defaults to `8085`.
 * **External Traffic Port**:
     Enter the port that the gateway uses for message traffic from external clients.
 Defaults to `8080`.

 Click **Next** to continue.

+### Specify Discovery and Traceability agents configuration

+Configure the following settings:

+* **Discovery agent name**:
+    Enter the name of this agent on Amplify Central.
+* **Traceability agent name**:
+    Enter the name of this agent on Amplify Central.
+* **Amplify Central Organization ID**:
+    Enter the Organization ID from Amplify Central.
+Locate this at Platform > User > Organization.
+* **Private key**:
+    Enter the private key associated with the Service Account.
+* **Public key**:
+    Enter the public key associated with the Service Account.
+* **Amplify Central URL**:
+    Enter the URL to the Amplify Central instance being used for Agents.
+* **Service Account Client ID**:
+    Enter the client identifier associated to the Service Account created in Amplify Central.
+Locate this at Amplify Central > Access > Service Accounts > client Id.
+* **Amplify Central Environment Name**:
+    Enter the name of the Amplify Central environment where API will be hosted.
+* **Amplify Central Authentication URL**:
+    Enter the Amplify login URL

+Click **Next** to continue.